The Evening Sky in March

 The Evening Sky in March 2025

+Jupiter is the ‘evening star’, appearing low in the north at early twilight.
+It sets in the northwest after 2 a.m. at the beginning of the month, and before 12:30 a.m. at the end.
+The Moon will be near Jupiter on the 26th.
+From places with a sea horizon to the west brilliant Venus might be seen setting half an hour after the Sun.
 Northwest of overhead is Sirius.
-It is the brightest true star in the sky.
+It is the brightest true star in the sky, but fainter than Jupiter.
 Southwest of the zenith is Canopus, the second brightest star.
 Below and left of Sirius are bluish Rigel and orange Betelgeuse, the brightest stars in Orion.
 Between them is a line of three stars: Orion's belt.
 To southern hemisphere star watchers, the line of stars makes the bottom of 'The Pot'.
-Above and left of Jupiter is orange Aldebaran.
+Orion’s belt points down and left to orange Aldebaran.
 It is at one tip of an upside-down V. The V is the face of Taurus the bull with Aldebaran being one of his eyes.
-Well left of Jupiter, and lower, is the Pleiades or Matariki star cluster.
-It sets after 10 pm, mid-month.
-The cluster is about 440 light-years* away.
+Further down and left is the Pleiades or Matariki star cluster.

 Sirius is the brightest star both because it is relatively close, nine light-years away, and 23 times brighter than the sun.
 Rigel is a bluish supergiant star, 40 000 times brighter than the sun and much hotter.
 It is 800 light-years away.
 Orange Betelgeuse is a red-giant star, cooler than the sun but much bigger and 9000 times brighter.
 Betelgeuse is 400 light-years from us.

 The handle of "The Pot", or Orion's sword, has the Orion Nebula at its centre; a glowing gas cloud many light-years across and 1300 light years away.
 It is a place where dust and gas in space are gathering together to make new stars.
-Some of the stars are much bigger and hotter than the Sun.
-Ultra-violet light from them causes the left-over gas to glow, lighting up the nebula.
-It is easily seen in binoculars.

-Below and right of Mars are Pollux and Castor marking the heads of Gemini the twins.
+Below and right of Jupiter are Pollux and Castor marking the heads of Gemini the twins.
 Though paired in mythology, the two stars are not related at all.
 Castor is a hot white star like Sirius but 52 light years away.
 Golden Pollux is bigger and brighter but cooler than Sirius and 34 light-years away.
 Above and right of them is the Praesepe star cluster, marking the shell of Cancer the crab.
 Praesepe is also called the Beehive cluster, the reason obvious when it is viewed in binoculars.
-It is some 500 light-years from us.
+It is 500 light-years from us.

 Crux, the Southern Cross, is in the southeast.
 Below it are Beta and Alpha Centauri, often called 'The Pointers'.
 Alpha Centauri is the closest naked-eye star, 4.3 light years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of light-years away.
 Canopus is also a very luminous distant star; 13 000 times brighter than the sun and 300 light-years away.